Nehebkau: Iconography

 Nehebkau is most often represented in Ancient Egyptian art, carvings and statues as an anthropomorphised snake: half human and half serpent.
+He is also commonly depicted as a falcon headed snake with human arms and legs and an erect penis, depicted as such in multiple hypocephali.

 However, early texts and mythologies usually represented Nehebkau as a full serpent with a long body and multiple coils.
 It is in this form that often appears on the sides of divine thrones, likely in reference to his protective qualities and powerful nature.

-In later periods, he appeared in a semi-anthropromophised form, as a man with the head and tail of a serpent or a serpent with human arms or legs.
-In this form he appears on amulets, small statues and plaques, with his arms “raised to the mouth to proffer small vessels for food or drink,” reflecting his function in the afterlife.
+In later periods, he appeared in a semi-anthropromophised form, as a man with the head and tail of a serpent or a serpent with human arms and legs.
+In this form he appears on amulets, small statues and plaques, with his arms "raised to the mouth to proffer small vessels for food or drink," reflecting his function in the afterlife.

 Nehebkau was occasionally shown as having two heads on two separate necks, and a third head on his tail supported by the figure of a man.
 Egyptologist Magali Massiera suggests that the two heads could be a representation of his dual good and evil nature, as well as his ability to simultaneously attack from two directions at once.
 In one artifact from Heliopolis, he appears as an eight headed snake.

 These detailed descriptions of his appearance were common for guardians of the underworld, and were done so Nehekbau could be recognised by the deceased.
 Occasionally, Nehebkau is represented with the features of other snake demons: such as multiple heads and wings.